The Lumsden Club: Membership

 The club consists of approximately 40 members, with a maximum of 10 students from each year group.
-The club was founded by Libby Hart and Emmeline Kuhn in 2001, and the club's alumni include a number of well known personalities, such as The Duchess of Cambridge and Mistral.
+The club was founded by Libby Hart and Emmeline Kuhn in 2001, and the club's alumni include a number of well known personalities, such as the Princess of Wales.

 Potential members of the club are recruited during their first year of university.
 Prospective candidates are subject to two rounds of interviews to ascertain their suitability for membership.
 Interviewees are informed of the outcome of their application by way of a letter, traditionally placed under the candidate's door.

 Members of The Lumsden Club meet weekly to discuss club affairs.
 Other than actively engaging in meetings, members are expected to fundraise money for charitable causes, volunteer locally in the Fife area and fulfil artistic endeavours.

 Committee

 At the end of each academic year, an AGM is held where a new committee is democratically elected by the whole club.
 Committee positions include President, Vice-President, Secretary, Treasurer, Charities Convener, Events Convener, Arts Convener, Alumnae Officer, Recruitment Officer, Public Relations Officer, Social Convener and Sponsorship Officer.